randall-coding/music-festival-gpt/blog/write-up.md

-# Coachella Recommendations with GPTScript
+# Coachella band finder with GPTScript

 GPTScript is a scripting language designed to automate interactions with OpenAI's language models.
 In this post, I'll share how I used it to create a useful tool for music enthusiasts.

-This script will use Coachella music festival lineup to make personalized band recommendations along with song samples from Spotify so the user can see if they like that band's sound.
-Must be a lot of work right?
+This script will use Coachella's music festival lineup to make personalized band recommendations along with song samples from Spotify.
+It must be a lot of work right?
 Well, not so much once you know how to use GPTScript.

-Skip ahead by viewing the the final script [here])(blog/coachella/files)
+If you're impatient skip ahead by viewing the the final script [here])(blog/coachella/files)

 ### Install gptscript cli
 The first thing we need to do is follow these [instructions](https://github.com/gptscript-ai/gptscript) which will vary slightly depending on your operating system.
 I'm running on Linux where the installation step is simple

 `curl https://get.gptscript.ai/install.sh | sh`

-Then I set my openai key to this environment variable:
+I then set my openai key to this environment variable:

 `export OPENAI_API_KEY="your-api-key"`

 ### Mission 1: Capturing the Coachella Lineup

 Let's start by creating our first tool to capture the upcoming coachella lineup.
-The simplest way to capture a website is using the built in sys.http.html2text? tool.
+The simplest way to capture a website is using the built in `sys.http.html2text?` tool.
 As the name implies it converts an http request into text that chatGPT can process.

-I found coachella's official lineup page https://www.coachella.com/lineup and created a tool like so:
+Using coachella's official lineup page https://www.coachella.com/lineup I created a tool like so:

 coachella.gpt
 ```